Skip to main content

 Expected Benefits

-• May preserve remaining vision
+• May help preserve remaining vision in some patients

-• Some patients experience visual recovery
+• Some patients experience visual recovery, but this is not predictable

 Side Effects